 When he and his wife had three children in school he became truly concerned about parenting and education.
 So he led Parent Advisory Councils in both elementary and high schools helping both students and parents.

-Lp is soon to be a grandfather of five.
+Lp is a grandfather of five.

 Does Lp know Canada well?